spencerhooks/Beeps/README.md

 # Beeps

-Beep scripts used for Unraid when starting or stopping the array
+Just a couple simple beep scripts used for Unraid when starting or stopping the array.